-At the end of last year the New York Times put out an article titled, “What the movies taught me about being a woman”—perfectly timed in the swirl of #metoo and #timesup.
+Last year, the New York Times published an article titled, “What The Movies Taught Me About Being a Woman,” perfectly timed amidst the swirl of #metoo and #timesup.

 I loved the article and simultaneously mourned over its truths.
 The social scientist in me swooned hard.
 The writer was talking about an idea I’d been obsessed with since first reading Yuval Harari: narrative is everything.

-That said, for anyone who’s ever wondered “Am I naturally scared of cannabis or have I been taught to be scared of cannabis?”, let this be your introduction to the wild chronological history of movies and weed.
+For anyone who’s ever wondered “Am I naturally scared of cannabis or have I been taught to be scared of cannabis?” let this be your introduction to the wild chronological history of movies and weed.

 The first time the public ever saw cannabis featured on screen, it was preceded by a manifesto decreeing the danger “marijuana” posed to society, and especially to society’s children.
 Let’s not be mistaken.
 Reefer Madness (1936), and similar films like Marihuana (1936)—where smoking weed triggered things like rape and killing and drowning and just general mayhem—were intentionally propagandized films intended to scare the public.
 This is just a fact.